107. 2. 5 General Chemistry. Three years of high school math or Math. 105, and permission of instructor. (2). (Excl).

-Chemistry 448 provides "hands-on" experience with a variety of modern analytical instruments and the chemistry that supports them.
-Procedures of importance in such areas as pollution control of clinical analysis are used to illustrate the application and operation of most instruments.
-Techniques employed may include UV-visible spectrophotometry, fluorimetry, atomic absorption and atomic emission spectroscopy, flow injection analysis, ion-liquid chromatography and polarography.
+Chemistry 448 provides "hands-on" experience with a variety of modern analytical instruments and the chemistry which supports them.
+Procedures of importance in such areas as pollution control or clinical analysis are used to illustrate the application and operation of most instruments.
+Techniques employed may include UV-visible spectrophotometry, fluorimetry, atomic absorption spectroscopy, Raman spectroscopy, electrophoresis, gas chromatography and polarography.
 An introduction to computer-aided experimentation is provided.
 Written reports are required for each procedure carried out.
-There is one cumulative examination at the end of the term.
+There are no midterm or final examinations.

 This course is the second of the regular two-term sequence in physical chemistry (Chemistry 468 and 469).
-The topics include quantum chemistry, molecular structure and spectroscopy and chemical kinetics.
+The topics included are the kinetic theory of gases, statistical thermodynamics, chemical kinetics, crystallography, quantum chemistry, molecular structure and spectroscopy.

 482. Physicochemical Measurements.
 Chem.
 300 and Chem 481.
 If advanced standing is granted for part of the work, Chemistry 482 may be elected for one credit with permission of instructor.
 (2).
-(Excl).
+(NS).

 Chemistry 482 is a continuation of Chemistry 481 with more advanced experiments.
 These often are less structured than those in Chemistry 481 and thus offer a greater opportunity for individual initiative.